Botanical Name of Horse Chestnut: Aesculus hippocastanum.

 The conkers contain steroids (stigmasterol, alpha-spinasterol, beta-sitosterol), triterpene glycosides (including 5% aescin, composed of several glycosides) and flavonoids (quercetin, kaempferol, astragalin, isoquercetin, rutin).

 The conkers also contain coumarins (aesculetin, fraxin, scopolin), allantoin, choline, phytosterol, amino acids, citric acid, tannins (including proanthocyanidins), starch and fat.

 The leaves contain coumarin glycosides, flavonoids, tannins, and traces of aescin.

-Horse Chestnut Uses for Varicose Veins and and Improved Blood Circulation
+Horse Chestnut Uses for Varicose Veins and Improved Blood Circulation

-It is estimated that 10-15% of adult men and 20-25% of adult women suffer from weakness in the veins walls which often results in varicose veins and swollen ankles.
+It is estimated that 10-15% of adult men and 20-25% of adult women suffer from Chronic Venous Insufficiency or CVI,s which often results in varicose veins and swollen ankles.
+(3)

 The conventional treatment is usually elastic stockings and diuretic medication.
-Using extracts from horse chestnut conkers in addition to those conventional treatments is believed to significantly improve these ailments associated with weak vein walls.
+Using extracts from horse chestnut conkers in addition to those conventional treatments is believed to significantly improve these ailments associated with Chronic Venous Insufficiency (CVI).
+(4)

-Although hemorrhoids is a condition in which horse chestnuts extract can be used, it is purely based on traditional usage but no clinical studies as of yet have confirmed the effectiveness of the extract in that regard.
+Although hemorrhoids is a condition in which horse chestnuts extract can be used, it is purely based on traditional usage and few clinical studies seem to confirm the effectiveness of the extract in that regard.
+(6)

-Horse chestnut can help remove waste products from the connective tissue making the lymphatic fluid more efficient.
+Horse chestnut can help remove waste products from the connective tissue making the lymphatic system more efficient.